tgautam03/xGeMM/README.md

 # xGeMM
 Accelerated General (FP32) Matrix Multiplication.
+Tested on NVIDIA RTX 3090 using Ubuntu 24.04.1 LTS with nivdia-driver-550 and CUDA 12.4.

 **Watch the YouTube video (click the image below)**